 These systems are created with the express intention of existing and running in the cloud.
 There are several cloud services that allow for dynamic and agile application development techniques.
-Many of them, including microservices and APIs, help developers to adopt a modular approach to building, running, and maintaining software.
-This design pattern does not subscribe to a system of staid rules and constrictions.
-Instead, it's been designed specifically to support cloud deployment and take full advantage of the cloud's scalable nature.
+Many of them, including microservices and application programming interfaces (APIs), help developers adopt a modular approach to building, running, and maintaining software.
+This design pattern is designed to support cloud deployment and take full advantage of the cloud's scalable nature.

-Microservices are a collection of loosely coupled services that form as the result of building a distributed application using containers.
-They're named as such because each application operates independently of another.
-This allows each service abundant scalability and the freedom to update without affecting other services currently running in the application.
-Each microservice supports a single goal and uses a well-defined interface to compartmentalize its function and communicate with other services as part of the cohesive whole.
+Microservices are a collection of loosely coupled services that form as the result of building a distributed application using containers, with each application operating independently of another.
+This allows each service abundant scalability and the freedom to update without affecting other services.
+Each microservice supports a single goal and uses a well-defined interface to compartmentalize its function and communicate with other services.

-APIs, or application programming interfaces, are akin to tunnels or gateways between applications that may otherwise share no discernible similarities.
+APIs are like gateways between applications that may otherwise share no discernible similarities.
 They facilitate communication between applications like microservices to help gather and respond to data.
-Processes like ordering pizza via a mobile app or booking a hotel online utilize APIs as they vary in type and deliver different types of information.
-Microservices and APIs work in tandem to shift information around software created with the cloud-native methodology.
-When using APIs with cloud-native architectures, however, they must be declarative: this means they should let users declare what should happen, not how.
+Processes like ordering pizza via a mobile app or booking a hotel online utilize APIs.
+They vary in type and deliver different types of information.
+Microservices and APIs work together to shift information around software created with the cloud-native methodology.
+When using APIs with cloud-native architectures, however, they must be declarative: they should let users declare what should happen, not how.

 Automation is also a key component of cloud-native architecture.
 It’s integral to establishing consistency across your cloud environment, making resiliency, scalability, and tracking possible.
-Automated tools track what applications are currently running, detect which systems may currently be experiencing problems, and facilitate remediation and redeployment as needed.
+Automated tools track what applications are currently running, detect systems that could be experiencing problems, and facilitate remediation and redeployment as needed.

 In the end, as the most adaptable to change, cloud-native architecture can help you get the most out of the public cloud.
-It could also be the best possible way to craft the applications that mean the most to your business, from abstract software units like containers to swift deployment.
+It’s also a great way to craft the applications that mean the most to your business, from abstract software units like containers to swift deployment.